W-Net-AI/LISP-CV/Readme.md

  If you run into a Lisp function that doesn't work suddenly after compiling the latest .cpp files, and it worked before, a change in the C bindings might be the reason.
 Check the above .cpp files to make sure the C bindings were'nt changed in anyway.
-Also, I make alot of changes every day, so a non-working function could be the result of something I missed.
+Also, I make a lot of changes every day, so a non-working function could be the result of something I missed.
 I am very good at discovering these errors so it shouldn't be long before I fix said issue.
 You can hasten the fix by sending a bug report.